Minater247/cse-15l-lab-reports/report-3.md

 <hr>

 The `-c` and `--count` flags are also very useful, as they allow you to output the number of matching indices!
 In this case, I am searching for the same pattern as the first command, but now checking how many entries the file contains.
 The use of `awk` here is only to remove entries with 0 instances of `endotoxin-*`.
 This is useful for figuring out which files contain more instances of endotoxin-*related* words, for applications such as research papers or locating experts on the topic.
-The pattern `endotoxin-[[:alnum:]]+' matches the literal string 'endotoxin', followed by 1 or more letters or numbers.
+The pattern `endotoxin-[[:alnum:]]+` matches the literal string 'endotoxin', followed by 1 or more letters or numbers.
 ```console
 [n2reed@ieng6-201]:docsearch:472$ grep -Ec 'endotoxin-[[:alnum:]]+' ./technical/biomed/*.txt | awk -F: '$NF!=0{print $0}'
 ./technical/biomed/1471-2121-3-11.txt:1